otazelaar/NYTBooksApplication/README.md

 - Learn information such as:
   - Author
   - Description
-  - Weeks on best seller list
+  - Number of weeks on best seller list

-- Search lists using category chips to see lists
+- Search various categories of books
-- Search for a specific book within the category list
+- Search for a specific book within the category list you are on

 # Features
 - Light & dark Mode to match your system preferences